-Regardless of which method you use, you need to have a stock control system in place.
+Regardless of which stock control method you use, you need to have a stock control system in place.

 Stock control systems

-An automated inventory control system helps businesses maintain a competitive edge and maximises productivity.
-An automated system should:
+An automated stock control system helps businesses maintain a competitive edge and maximises productivity.

-- Support real-time, perpetual inventory tracking.
-This means keeping track of inventory as it moves; you don’t want to run your business using outdated stock figures as it can harm your supply chain
+- Real-time, perpetual inventory tracking.
+This means keeping track of inventory as it moves; you don’t want to run your business using outdated stock figures as it can harm your supply chain.

-- Support sales and shipping.
-You’ll want a system that can generate fulfilment documentation such as picking and packing notes, and invoices
+- Support for sales and shipping.
+You’ll want a system that can generate fulfilment documentation such as picking and packing notes, and invoices.

-- Support procurement.
-Features such as automated reordering and supplier price lists reduce friction in the purchasing process
+- Support for procurement.
+Features such as automated reordering and supplier price lists reduce friction in the purchasing process.

-- Integrate with other programs.
-If you’re looking for maximum efficiency and accuracy, make sure your chosen system integrates with your CRM, ERP, accounting or other management systems
+- Integration with other programs.
+If you’re looking for maximum efficiency and accuracy, make sure your chosen system integrates with your CRM, ERP, accounting or other management systems.

 Stock control software